 Sometimes due to the nature of the root canal infection you may require a second appointment to complete the root canal procedure.
 During the time between the first and second appointment you may be placed on an antibitiotic to assist in the resolution of the dental infection.
 At that time a permanent filling or a temporary crown is placed.

 Often times, people may be afraid to have a root canal because of the anticipation of pain.
 It’s important to understand that the actual procedure is painless.
 A local anesthetic numbs the tooth and the surrounding area.
 The pain that a person feels is usually caused by the infection of the tooth, not by root canal treatment.
 Root canal therapy helps a patient to preserve the health of their teeth by removing the source of inflammation.

-For more information on our Endodontics practice, serving the Philadelphia, PA and Main Line areas, contact our Wayne, Pennsylvania office (610) 971-2590.
+For more information on our Endodontics services, for the Philadelphia, PA and Main Line areas, contact our Wayne, Pennsylvania office (610) 971-2590.